 - Title 43 Code of Federal Regulations (CFR) Part 4100 (Grazing Administration Exclusive of Alaska).
-Specifically, 43 CFR 4130.6-4 provides opportunities for the BLM to issue grazing permits or leases for privately owned or controlled indigenous animals at the discretion of the authorized officer.
+Specifically, 43 CFR 4130.6-4 provides opportunities for the BLM to issue grazing permits or leases for privately owned or controlled domestic indigenous livestock at the discretion of the authorized officer.
 These permits or leases can be issued for a period of up to 10 years.
 Bison under this proposal are privately owned and are indigenous to the region.
-Subpart 4130.3-2 states that other terms and conditions of a permit or lease should include the kinds of indigenous animals authorized to graze under specific terms and conditions. - TGA of June 30, 1934, as amended.
-Congress passed the TGA in 1934 to regulate livestock grazing on public lands, initiating the federal government's involvement in rangeland management to address uncontrolled grazing and rangeland depletion and deterioration.
-The TGA authorized the Secretary of the Interior to establish grazing districts and modify the boundaries of grazing districts on lands that are chiefly valuable for grazing and raising forage crops.
-The proposal to graze domestic indigenous animals is consistent with the authorities in the TGA. - Carlson-Foley Act of 1968 (Weed Control on Public Lands)
+Subpart 4130.3-2 states that other terms and conditions of a permit or lease should include the kinds of domestic indigenous livestock authorized to graze under specific terms and conditions.
+Moreover, bison are considered a class of livestock and can be authorized under either regular term or special grazing permits. - Taylor Grazing Act of June 30, 1934, as amended.
+Congress passed the Taylor Grazing Act in 1934 to regulate livestock grazing on public lands, initiating the federal government's involvement in rangeland management to address uncontrolled grazing and rangeland depletion and deterioration.
+The Taylor Grazing Act authorized the Secretary of the Interior to establish grazing districts and modify the boundaries of grazing districts on lands that are chiefly valuable for grazing and raising forage crops.
+The proposal to graze domestic indigenous livestock is consistent with the authorities in the Taylor Grazing Act.
+The grazing regulations at 43 CFR §4110.1 require that an applicant own or control base property, and be a corporation authorized to conduct business in the State in which the grazing use is sought.
+APR is a corporation that is in good standing with the Montana Secretary of State, and it owns the base property to which the preference for the associated allotments is attached.
+Prior to, and subsequent to, the 1978 regulation re-write, which added the provision for grazing permits or leases for authorizing grazing use by privately owned or controlled domestic indigenous livestock, the BLM has approved grazing permits and leases for bison.
+Bison have been approved as a class of livestock in other allotments in Montana, North Dakota, South Dakota, Wyoming, Colorado, and New Mexico.
+APR's application for changes to a grazing permit does not propose any boundary changes to TGA Montana Grazing District number 1.